nanos-world/docs/docs/core-concepts/server-manual/server-configuration.md

 The Map (or Level) is defined in the Server’s config file, this level will be loaded when the player joins the server and the Path is supposed for be or a built-in asset or an asset which is located at `Assets/` folder.

-nanos world counts on (for now) 2 built-in maps: `nanos-world::BlankMap` and `nanos-world::TestingMap` which can be used in your server without needing to download any Asset Pack.
+nanos world counts on (for now) 4 built-in maps: `nanos-world::BlankMap`, `nanos-world::EmptyMap`, `nanos-world::OceanMap` and `nanos-world::TestingMap` which can be used in your server without needing to download any Asset Pack.

 ## Server Console